IgorD-lab/H1R3/README.md

     - **Job Title Keyword:** When prompted, input the job title keyword that you are looking for.
     - **Job Scraping Confirmation:** After displaying the number of scraped jobs (which could be high), you'll be asked if you want to proceed.
 This gives you an option to cancel if the number is too large.
     - **AI Evaluation Confirmation:** Finally, confirm if you want to run the AI evaluation on the scraped jobs.
-This step involves sending your CV and job description to the local AI model and can take some time.
+This step involves sending your CV and job description to the local AI model and can take some time (prepare some netflix shows to watch if you start the process with number of jobs greater then 30 since default llama3:instruct is very slow)

 ## File Structure